a-n-d-r-3-w/calculator/CombinedRFASpec.md

 ### Motivation ###

-This project demonstrates my ability to produce a piece of software using web technologies.
+The goal is to demonstrates my ability to produce a piece of software using web technologies.

 ### Use Case ###